What are the rules of English comparatives?

 Which comparative functions are possible?

-The final section of this lesson introduces a number of possible uses and structures for comparative constructions.
+The final section of this chapter introduces a number of possible uses and structures for comparative constructions.
 Please note that additional words such as ‘than’, ‘and’ and ‘the’ may be necessary to correctly form these structures.

 a) to show change